 If you are ready to build more skill and confidence, the 2-Day Barista Training Class at Texas Coffee School is the perfect next step.
 For a broader overview of options, explore all coffee classes to find the right fit for your goals.

 A: Coffee begins to lose flavor within just 30 minutes of grinding.
 Oils and aromas escape, leaving the cup flat.
-Grinding at home right before brewing supports vibrant flavors, sweetness, and balance that are difficult to achieve with pre-ground beans.
+Grinding right before brewing supports flavor and balance that is difficult to achieve with pre-ground beans.

-A: Your taste is the most reliable guide.
+A: Taste is the most reliable guide.
 If coffee tastes flat, weak, or underdeveloped, grind finer.
 If it tastes bitter, harsh, or metallic, grind coarser.
 Small adjustments can move you toward consistent café-quality results at home.

 A: A burr grinder with metal burrs is the gold standard for home brewing.
-Blade grinders produce inconsistent particles that undermine extraction.
 A quality burr grinder improves control, clarity, and flavor for espresso, pour over, French press, and cold brew.

-A: Keep beans in the original roaster bag with a one-way valve, sealed, in a cool, dark cupboard.
+A: Keep beans in the original roaster bag with a one-way valve.
+Keep them sealed in a cool, dark cupboard.
 Start brewing 7 to 10 days after roasting and finish the bag within 7 to 10 days of opening.
 Avoid plastic zipper bags.
 For hands-on fundamentals, see the 2-Day Barista Training Class.

 A: Using blade grinders, grinding too far in advance, and mismatching grind size to the brew method are common pitfalls.
 These cause flat, bitter, or inconsistent cups.
 Focus on fresh grinding and small adjustments for better balance and sweetness.

 A: It may seem convenient, but pre-ground coffee loses flavor and aroma quickly, often in as little as 30 minutes.
 Casual drinkers may not mind.
-Serious home brewers aiming for café-quality results will get better sweetness, clarity, and balance by grinding fresh with a quality burr grinder.
+Serious home brewers aiming for café-quality results will get better results grinding fresh with a quality burr grinder.

 A: Yes.
 Each brewing method requires a grind size that matches its contact time with water.
 Espresso needs a very fine grind for short extractions.
 French press requires a coarse grind for longer steeping.
 Matching grind size to water contact time is essential for balanced flavor.